Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

 respectively.
 The functions $g^M$, $f^M$ and $\eta^M$ are defined over the $4$-tuple of arguments $(x,h_a,\ell_a,z_a)=(0.3,0,1,0.9)$, which compactly represents the expert's view, and take values $0.5$, $0.4$, and $0.1$, respectively.
 Similarly, the functions $d^M$, $c^M$, and $e^M$ are defined over the $4$-tuple of arguments $(y,h_E,\ell_E,n_E)=(0.9,0.3,0,1)$, which compactly represents the agents' view, and take values $0.4$, $0.1$, and $0.5$, respectively. $ $ \end{example}

-In order to handle situations of equal values (e.g., equal bids), we adopt the convention to resolve ties using the fixed priority $A\succ B\succ \oslash$ in order to identify the high- and low-bidder as well as the highest and/or lowest expert valuation.
-For example, if the expert has value $1$ for options $\oslash$ and $B$, we interpret this as option $B$ being her most favourite one.
-Similarly, agent $A$ is always the high-bidder and agent $B$ is the low-bidder when their bids are equal.
+To handle ties in the expert's report or the agents' bids, we use the fixed priority $A\succ B\succ \oslash$ in order to identify the high- and low-bidder as well as the highest and lowest expert valuation.
+For example, if the expert has value $1$ for options $\oslash$ and $B$, we interpret this as option $B$ being her most favorite one.
+Similarly, when the bids are equal, agent $A$ is always the high-bidder and agent $B$ is the low-bidder.
 This is used in the definition of our mechanisms only; lower bound arguments do not depend on such assumptions in order to be as general as possible.